getify/elasi/1.0/el.md

 Aside from encryped session information (as described above), any other data that the application stores on behalf of the user, must be encrypted as stored.

-To encrypt and then decrypt this data, the user must be prompted to set a unique secret passphrase (for example, a [Diceware passphrase](https://diceware.dmuth.org/)).
-The minimum requirements for the passphrase must *at least* be 10 characters in length, with at least 2 spaces (three words).
+To encrypt and then decrypt this data, the user must be prompted during "registration" of their local account, to set a unique secret passphrase (for example, a [Diceware passphrase](https://diceware.dmuth.org/)).
+The minimum requirements for the passphrase must *at least* be 10 characters in length, with at least 2 spaces (three distinct "words").

+**Note:** The plain (unhashed or unencrypted) text of a user's secret passphrase **must never** be stored anywhere other than "in memory" (in a non-global variable).
+It must not even remain in a live DOM `<input type=password>` element -- the element must be removed from the DOM or its `value` set to `""`.

 To aid the user in selecting a secure but memorable passphrase that protects their private data, the application should offer the capability to generate random passphrase suggestions that the user can pick from.
 Alternately, the user can be directed to use any of several online password/passphrase generation tools, such as [Secure Phrase](https://securephrase.io).

 The user's chosen secret passphrase is used to derive the AES-GCM symmetric encryption/decryption key used to protect their data.
-The derivation algorithm is Argon2-ID.
-A port of this algorithm is available via WASM module from the [hash-wasm package](https://www.npmjs.com/package/hash-wasm).
+The derivation hashing algorithm must be Argon2-ID.
+A port to WASM of this algorithm is available via the [hash-wasm package](https://www.npmjs.com/package/hash-wasm).

-Since password hashing (key derivation) is *supposed to* take some time (say, 0.5 seconds) to be more secure, this Argon2-ID module should be used from a web worker, to keep from blocking the application's main thread for that time.

 The recommended Argon2-ID parameters are: